 Including these four “must-haves” in your letter of interest will help you address the selection committee’s areas of concern.
 The best letters anticipate any challenges or hesitations and address them effectively while demonstrating enthusiasm and loyalty to the school.

 For more guidance contact me or my colleagues at Accepted.
-I would be delighted to assist you in drafting an outline and reviewing your drafts before you submit them so that you are excited to submit your letter because it will represent you well.
+I would be delighted to assist you in drafting an outline and reviewing your drafts before you submit them so that you are excited to submit a letter that represents you well.
 I wish you success!

 Which medical schools accept update letters?